playfulprogramming/playfulprogramming/content/crutchcorn/posts/why-is-css-in-js-slow/index.md

 > **CSS-in-JS is slow**.

-Here's the unfortunate truth: It's true.
+Here's the unfortunate truth: That's correct.

 Don't get me wrong, I like CSS-in-JS for certain projects; but it's challenging (or often impossible) to make a CSS-in-JS solution be as fast as vanilla CSS.